tokenring-ai/cloudquote/README.md

 ### Rate Limiting

 Be mindful of API rate limits when making multiple requests.
-The service includes a 10-second timeout for requests using `AbortController`.
+The service includes a 10-second timeout for requests.

 **Important:** The `getHeadlinesBySecurity` method uses a different API endpoint (`http://api.newsrpm.com`) than other methods (`https://api.cloudquote.io`).
 Both use the same API key for authentication.

 ### Performance Considerations